-- Cash concentration and notional pooling are available in Switzerland on a domestic and cross-border basis.
+- Cash concentration is available in Switzerland on a domestic and cross-border basis.
 Companies may include accounts from different legal entities in their liquidity-management structures.

 - Switzerland's real-time gross settlement system, SIX Interbank Clearing, is connected to TARGET2, the pan-European real-time gross settlement system.

-- Switzerland is a member of the European Free Trade Association (EFTA), and has established bilateral trade agreements with the European Union (EU).
+- Switzerland is a member of the European Free Trade Association (EFTA) and has established bilateral trade agreements with the EU.

 - Switzerland has an extensive tax treaty network.

-- Switzerland is in Europe with trading hours that overlap with Asia and North America.
+- Switzerland is located in Europe with trading hours that overlap with Asia and North America.

-- This is all the more pronounced given that Switzerland is a leading global banking centre, offering a broad and diverse range of banking services and is a major contributor to the country's economy as a whole.
+- Switzerland is a leading global banking centre, offering a diverse range of banking services, which contributes significantly to the country's economy as a whole.